Axarva/dotfiles-2.0/README.md

 <a id="other"></a>

 ### For Gentoo Linux users (And basically any other distro): 🚂
-I'm sorry guys, I couldn't do it.
-I'm having a mental breakdown rn.
+I'm sorry I couldn't do it.
+You'll have to manually install dependencies.

 **Piece of good advice**:  If you use `systemd`, go ahead and ignore this, and skip to [Going ahead: Others Edition](#ga-other).

 In case you use something else, I recommend opening this repository in a text editor after you clone it, and global-replace the stuff that suits your system.
 After that, go ahead with [Going ahead: Others Edition](#ga-other).